The Case for Giving Your AI Agent Its Own Computer

 The chat-window ceiling

 No persistence.
-I’d spend 20 minutes getting an AI up to speed on my project, then close the tab.
+I’d spend 20 minutes getting an AI up to speed, then close the tab.
 Next time?
 Start over.
-Or paste in a huge context doc and hope it fits.
+With 8 active clients, the context alone was 3,000+ words.
+Every.
+Single.
+Session.

 No real action.
 “Can you check my email?”
-No. “Can you look at that spreadsheet I mentioned?”
+No. “Can you look at that spreadsheet?”
 No. “Can you schedule this meeting?”
 Also no. It can tell me how to do those things, which is nice but not the same as doing them.

 No tool access.
 Most chat AI can’t browse the web reliably, can’t interact with real applications, can’t manage files.
 It’s a brain in a jar.

-For simple questions and brainstorming, this is fine.
+For brainstorming, this is fine.
 For actual work?
 It’s like hiring an employee and saying “you can only work while I’m staring at you, you can’t touch any of our tools, and you forget everything each night.”
-Nobody would accept those terms.

 What “giving it a computer” actually means